chrisjrob/chrisjrob.github.io/_posts/2008-06-17-ltsp-sound-in-rdesktop-sessions.markdown

 layout: post
 title:  "LTSP sound in rdesktop sessions"
 date:   2008-06-17 00:00:00
+categories: technology floss linux ltsp
-categories: ltsp linux sound rdesktop
+tags: linux ltsp sound rdesktop
 ---

 Today I discovered that since our upgrade to LTSP5, sound has stopped working in rdesktop sessions.
 Worse, it bombs users out of their Windows session with the error: